scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-c.md

 - [part B](6-use-linux-nameserver-part-b.md#use-dns-name-to-switch)

 We have used DNS name to switch between public IP when outside the LAN and private IP when inside the LAN.
-It avoids traffic to go outisde when in same LAN,
+It avoids traffic to go outside when in same LAN,

 Note that the option to use box nameserver enables to also stay in the LAN for DNS resolution (gtm).